The White Queen (TV series)

-The White Queen is a British historical drama television drama serial developed for BBC One.
-It is based on Philippa Gregory's historical novel series The Cousins' War (The White Queen, The Red Queen, and The Kingmaker's Daughter).
-The first episode premiered on BBC One on 16 June 2013 in the United Kingdom.
-It was first broadcast in the United States on Starz on 9 August 2013.
+The White Queen is a British television historical drama series for the BBC, based on The Cousins' War series of three interwoven novels — The White Queen, The Red Queen, and The Kingmaker's Daughter — of the 16 Plantagenet and Tudor novels by Philippa Gregory.
+The first episode premiered on BBC One on Sunday, 16 June 2013 in the UK.

 The drama is set against the backdrop of the Wars of the Roses and presents the story of the women involved in the long conflict for the throne of England.
-It starts in 1464; the nation has been at war for nine years fighting over who is the rightful king as two sides of the same family, the House of York and the House of Lancaster, contest the throne.
-The story follows three women, Elizabeth Woodville, Margaret Beaufort and Anne Neville, who manipulate events behind the scenes of history to gain power.
-Elizabeth Woodville is the protagonist in the novel The White Queen, and Margaret Beaufort and Anne Neville are the focus of the novels The Red Queen and The Kingmaker's Daughter; the three characters appear in the three novels that make up the television drama.
+It starts in 1464; the nation has been at war for nine years fighting over who is the rightful king of England, as two branches of the Plantagenet family, the House of York and the House of Lancaster, contest the throne.
+The story follows three women — Yorkist Elizabeth Woodville (Rebecca Ferguson), wife of King Edward IV; Lancastrian Margaret Beaufort (Amanda Hale), mother of the Tudor King Henry VII of England; and Yorkist Anne Neville (Faye Marsay), wife of the Duke of Gloucester, King Richard III — all who manipulate events behind the scenes of history to gain power for themselves and their families.
+Elizabeth Woodville is the protagonist in the 2009 novel The White Queen, with Margaret Beaufort and Anne Neville the focus of the novels The Red Queen (2010) and The Kingmaker's Daughter (2012), respectively.
+All three characters appear in the three novels that make up the television drama.

-The final episode of The White Queen aired on 18 August 2013 and the drama was released on DVD and Blu-ray Disc the following day.
-Two days later, it was confirmed that The White Queen would not be returning for a second series.
-In a statement to Broadcast, the BBC stated that the show was always planned as a one-series serial miniseries.
-In October 2013, The Telegraph reported that Starz planned to develop a sequel called The White Princess, based on Gregory's 2013 novel of the same name.
-Gregory confirmed that the project was underway in August 2015.
-On 7 February 2016, Gregory announced on Facebook that the sequel was officially confirmed to be in production, with the scripts being written.
-On 15 March 2018, Starz announced that it would create a continuation of The White Queen and The White Princess to be titled The Spanish Princess, which would be based on Gregory's novels The Constant Princess and The King's Curse and centre on Catherine of Aragon.
+The final episode of The White Queen aired on 18 August 2013 and the drama was released on DVD and blu-ray discs the following day.
+Two days later, the BBC confirmed that The White Queen was always planned as a mini-series that would not be returning for a second series.
+However, there were two Anglo-American co-production sequels: The White Princess in 2017 and The Spanish Princess in 2019, both broadcast on the US television network Starz.

 The White Queen was nominated for three Golden Globe Awards, four Primetime Emmy Awards and a People's Choice Award.